-Cole Armstrong is an assistant professor of kinesiology in the College of Applied Sciences and Arts.
+Cole Armstrong is an associate professor of kinesiology in the College of Applied Sciences and Arts.
 He holds a doctoral degree in sport management from Florida State University.
 His research focuses on management in sport organizations, sport marketing, and the influence of sport on identity development.

 Matthew Masucci is the chair of the Department of Kinesiology in the College of Applied Sciences and Arts.
 He holds a doctoral degree in the social and cultural foundations of sport and cultural studies from the University of Tennessee.
 His work centers on sporting narratives and their implication on identity, meaning and community.
 He has collaborated on research funded by the World Anti-Doping Agency (WADA) on elite-level American and Canadian female triathletes.
 Other research interests include mixed martial arts, bicycle racing and bicycle activism.